omarreis/FiremonkeySensorFusion/README.md

 ![Screenshot](SensorFusionShot.png)

 ## Apps that use FiremonkeySensorFusion
-For iOS and Android.
-Search for:
+Apps for iOS and Android.
+Search application stores for:

 * "CamSextant" - Phone sensors sextant with celestial calculator.
 Simplest celestial navigation solution.
 Use the phone as a complete celnav tool ( sextant + calculator). perpetual Nautical Almanac.
 Uses sensors to capture celestial object altitutudes.
 Two sights and you have a fix..
 * "PlanetFun" - 4D Solar System model.
 3D camera can be attached to the phone sensors.
 Uses actual planet ephemeris data (VSOP 2013 to calculate planet pósitions).
 * "Navigator HD" - Complete celestial navigation tool, with Perpetual almanac, meridian passage, Lines of Position, Astronomical Position.
 E-Book with celestial navigation basics.
 * "OPYC" - Sailing game.
 Steer the boat with the phone inclination.

+Or search for "omarreis" developer.